Key Takeaways:

 Early Termination Contract Overview

-Early termination contract refers to the dissolution of a contract before the term of that contract has concluded.
+An early termination contract refers to the dissolution of a contract before the term of that contract has concluded.
 This will usually occur due to breach of contract, which involves a party failing to uphold the terms of the contract they signed.
 Some contracts may also have clauses allowing for early termination to be pursued by one of the parties.
-Early termination can have wide-reaching effects for both parties involved, both in their immediate business dealing and in their overall business reputation, so such action should generally be avoided, if possible.
+Early termination can have wide-reaching effects for both parties involved, in their immediate business dealings and in their overall business reputations.
+Such action should generally be avoided if possible.

 How to Terminate a Contract Legally